Line up by age without talking

 b) You must keep your blindfolds on at all times

-c) Each of you will have a number whispered into yor ear
+c) Each of you will have a number whispered into your ear, or a playing card

 d) The goal is for the group to arrange itself in numerical order without speaking and without the use of sight.